AP

 THE VALIDATION JUNKY

-DEVELOPED WITH PRAKSIS OSLO AND RAM GALLERY
+PRAKSIS x RAM GALLERY

-THE VALIDATION JUNKY is an ongoing research-led art project that investigates how identity, desirability, and the body are shaped and increasingly codified by digital infrastructures.
+THE VALIDATION JUNKY is an ongoing research-led project that investigates how identity, desirability, and the body are shaped and increasingly codified by digital infrastructures.

-In an age where over 60% of the global population actively use social media (Statista, 2023), algorithmic systems continuously reconstruct subjectivity through data loops, platform feedback, and the commodification of the self.
-At the same time, rapid developments in AI and biotechnology, often driven by corporate agendas, are transforming the human body far ahead of regulatory frameworks.
+With over 60% of the global population actively using social media (Statista, 2023), algorithmic systems continuously reconstruct subjectivity through data loops, platform feedback, and the commodification of the self.
+At the same time, rapid developments in AI and biotechnology—often driven by corporate agendas—are transforming the human body far ahead of regulatory frameworks.
 THE VALIDATION JUNKY continues to expand through interdisciplinary formats, blending critical design, systems thinking, and speculative fiction, while centring LGBTQIA+ perspectives in discussions around mental health, technological development, and digital governance.
-It calls for alternative imaginaries and infrastructures that challenge normative optimisation and advocate for more plural, inclusive futures.Keywords - Artificial Intelligence, Bio-Technology, CRISPR-Cas9, Gene Editing, Metaverse, New Media, Post-Ontology, Transhumanism
+It calls for alternative imaginaries and infrastructures that challenge normative optimisation and advocate for more plural, inclusive futures.

 THE VALIDATION JUNKY Installation